daniel-beet/acme.sh.wiki-clone/notify.md

 ## 8. Set notification for xmpp (aka jabber)

-Install and `sendxmpp` manually or using your distributions package manager.
+Install `sendxmpp` manually or using your distributions package manager.
 Configure the sending account in `~/.sendxmpprc` e.g.:

 ```sh
 username: example